Bill Gairdner

-William Douglas Gairdner (born October 19, 1940, in Oakville, Ontario) is a retired track and field athlete who represented Canada in the men's 400 m hurdles and the men's decathlon at the 1964 Summer Olympics in Tokyo, Japan.
+William Douglas Gairdner (October 19, 1940 – January 12, 2024) was a Canadian track and field athlete in the men's 400 m hurdles and the men's decathlon at the 1964 Summer Olympics in Tokyo, Japan.
 He was awarded a silver medal in decathlon event at the 1963 Pan American Games in Brazil.

-Gairdner attended Appleby College in Oakville, and is now a resident of Toronto.
+Gairdner attended Appleby College in Oakville, and was a resident of Toronto.
 Following his hurdling career, he applied himself to the field of academia.
 He gained his first M.A. in 1967 (studying Structural Linguistics at Stanford University) and then earned a second one at the institution in 1969 in English Literature and Creative Writing.
 A year later he graduated with a Ph.D. in English Literature from Stanford.
-He is a published author and, among his works, BPS Books have published The Trouble with Canada, The Trouble with Democracy and Oh, Oh, Canada!.
+He was a published author and, among his works, BPS Books have published The Trouble with Canada, The Trouble with Democracy and Oh, Oh, Canada!.

-Viewpoints

-In an interview in the Michael Coren Show, Gairdner asserted that all modern Western democracies are "out of control" due to deficit spending and debts.
-He said that Canada is nearing a precipice with Canada's health care system, what he considers to be a "mistake", taking up more and more of the nation's government budget.
-He also said that he thinks anything produced by government, which he sees motivated by "power and size", will end up costing twice as much as anything made by the private sector.
+Gairdner died on January 12, 2024, at the age of 83.